FSU Opens the IRCB, A New Space Equipped for Quantum Discovery

 Making Qubits from Magnetic Molecules

-Read (add hyperlink) or Listen (add hyperlink) to the recent Physics Today article by Prof. Stephen Hill, reflecting on a historical perspective of molecular magnetism, illustrating how interdisciplinary quantum science uncovers new quantum effects to enable storing both classical and quantum information at the scale of individual atoms and molecules.
+Read or listen to the recent Physics Today article by Prof. Stephen Hill, reflecting on a historical perspective of molecular magnetism, illustrating how interdisciplinary quantum science uncovers new quantum effects to enable storing both classical and quantum information at the scale of individual atoms and molecules.

 Read "Making Qubits from Magnetic Molecules"